john9francis/radiation-modeling/timeSpent.md

 # Week 3: 6/5 - 6/11
 - [ ] Read a research paper about how an x-ray beam from a LINAC can affect the body
 - [ ] Code something

+- 6/5 Found a good research paper about how LINACs affect the body